mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ## User Attribute Sharing

-mParticle’s Audience User Attribute Sharing feature allows you to include user attributes along with identities when you forward an audience to a supported Partner.
+mParticle’s Audience User Attribute Sharing feature allows you to include user attributes along with identities when you connect a supported audience connection.
+This allows you to use richer data in your activation platform, such as LTV, lead score or propensity to convert.
+This feature does not forward or share your user data to any company beyond what you are explicitly configuring as an audience connection.

 ### Set up User Attribute Sharing